-The US Department of Labor recently published a 2018 List of Goods Produced by Child Labor or Forced Labor.
-This document assesses progress by country and highlights the success of collaboration and context specific programmes to provide effective and sustainable solutions in the fight against child labour.
+The US Department of Labor recently published a 2020 List of Goods Produced by Child Labor or Forced Labor.
+Find out more.

 In this article, we share the lessons learnt from the COVID-19 pandemic and suggest policy and practical measures that can be taken to ensure improved resilience of vulnerable populations to protect children from child labour in the event of future crises.